DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 The girl answered with a deep nod.

-Even for Rinne, who had experience with Rasterizer, there was something that she found difficult to comprehend.
-Luckily for them this time it wasn't an enemy.

-_TL TODO:_ I was tired, re-check  lines above `リンネにさえ測りかねる存在がいるというのは切除器官でも経験済みだが、幸いなのは、今回は敵でなかったということか。`
+Having experience with incomprehensible, even to Rinne, being as Rasterizer, this time they were lucky that it didn't turn out to be enemy.

 _God of fate that gave prophecy to Sid?
 Prayer god Asurasoroka?_